4lch4/Distractible-Leader/Episodes/S1E12 - Kids Are Stupid.md

 host: 'Mark'
 presenters: ['Bob', 'Wade']
 winner: 'Bob'
-description: "The guys trade stories about how dumb kids can be: from inventing stupid games, to playing with banned toys, to somehow making it through all of it without a scratch."
+description: 'The guys trade stories about how dumb kids can be: from inventing stupid games, to playing with banned toys, to somehow making it through all of it without a scratch.'
 ---

 # Kids Are stupid